-As Louis XIV announced his intention to pay a visit to le Grand Condé in April 1671, he had no idea that the honor he bestowed upon Condé, the honor of having the King and his whole court as guests for a few days, would end in a suicide.
+As Louis XIV announced his intention to pay a visit to le Grand Condé in April 1671, he had no idea that the honour he bestowed upon Condé, the honour of having the King and his whole court as guests for a few days, would end in a suicide.

 The Prince de Condé had only 15 days to prepare the recently renovated château de Chantilly for lavish festivities, create delicious noms and opulent decorations, ballets, fireworks, a hunt, little games to amuse the court, rooms to host the King and court.
 The château itself was too small to host all six hundred nobles and several thousand valets, maids, other servants and followers, thus accommodations had to be rented close by, of course all according to rank.